Bartlesville Radio » News » Bartlesville Woman Charged With Bail Jumping

 Brian McSweeney

-A Bartlesville woman is facing a felony charge after allegedly failing to appear for a court date after being released on a personal recognizance bond.
+A Bartlesville woman is facing a felony charge after allegedly failing to appear for a court date after posting a bond.

-According to the Washington County District Attorney’s Office, Thomas allegedly failed to appear for a court date in November 2024, facing a misdemeanor charge of possession of a controlled dangerous substance (CDS).
-A $1,000 bench warrant was issued.
+According to the Washington County District Attorney’s Office, Baney posted a $500 bond in a felony case on March 17, and allegedly failed to appear for a court date on July 11.
+A $5,000 bench warrant was issued for Baney’s arrest.

-Thomas still faces the CDS misdemeanor charge, and now faces additional charges of unlawful possession of drug paraphernalia.
+Baney was convicted in 2024 with two counts of cruelty to animals, and also has a pending misdemeanor charge of contempt of court.

 « Back to News